 Naruto has the Nine-Tailed Fox form that Naruto engages during instances of extreme emotional disturbance.
-The first time is when Sasuke defends him from Haku's lethal technique, followed by several later instances when Naruto is angered.
-The Rage will inevitably cause Naruto's lifespan to be shortened, due to his constantly dying/regenerating cells while the form is active).
+The first time is when Sasuke defends him from Haku's lethal technique, followed by several later instances when Naruto is angered, and culminating in the near-complete release of the Fox after Hinata's apparent death.
+The Rage will inevitably cause Naruto's lifespan to be shortened, due to his constantly dying/regenerating cells while the form is active.
 Also, if Naruto completely loses it, the Fox will take possession of his body.
 No longer need to worry about it since he has full control over Kurama.

 Orochimaru invokes this trope.
 And boy does he not learn his lesson.

 Subverted in Okami-San: when Ryoshi first fights Shirou, his attempts to attack are easily thwarted; later, while training, he learns that if he gives in to the anger he becomes predictable, blind to his opponent's movements, and generally far easier to beat.